Arthur Gunn: American Idol

 Gunn was featured in a December 2019 sneak peek for the show, the clip showed a portion of his audition with the show's judges; Luke Bryan stated, "I think he might be the biggest star we've ever had on 'American Idol.'"
-Gunn is also one of several dozen contestants featured in a February 2020 AI commercial that premiered during the Academy Awards, and went into "heavy rotation", it pays tribute to a scene in Almost Famous (2000), with AI host Ryan Seacrest driving a bus full of contestants singing along to Elton John's "Tiny Dancer".
+Gunn is also one of several dozen contestants featured in a February 2020 American Idol commercial that premiered during the Academy Awards, and went into "heavy rotation", it pays tribute to a scene in Almost Famous (2000), with American Idol host Ryan Seacrest driving a bus full of contestants singing along to Elton John's "Tiny Dancer".
 Seacrest tags the end of the scene by stating the contestants were almost famous.
-Gunn knew he wanted to be a professional musician but had been uncertain about AI; he has become "amazed" at the experience, "I've learned so many things about performing and being an artist and the music industry."
+Gunn knew he wanted to be a professional musician but had been uncertain about American Idol; he has become "amazed" at the experience, "I've learned so many things about performing and being an artist and the music industry."

 Hollywood Week was filmed December 2–5, 2019, at the Orpheum Theatre in Los Angeles, California with 167 contestants.
 For the first round Gunn self-selected the singer-songwriter music genre and had to be encouraged by the judges to keep singing a second verse of his choice, "Hard to Handle" (1968) by Otis Redding.
 For the duet round he partnered with Amber Fiedler who was eliminated later on in the Hawaiian Showcase.
 He reprised "Have You Ever Seen the Rain?"
 (1971) by Creedence Clearwater Revival for the Solo round but did his own arrangement.
-Gunn passed onto the Top Forty and advanced to the Showcase round performing for a live audience—including his parents and sisters—in Kapolei, Hawaii at the Aulani resort.
+Gunn passed onto the Top Forty and advanced to the Showcase round performing for a live audience—including his parents and sisters—in Kapolei, Hawaii, at the Aulani resort.
 His sisters mentioned how proud they were, especially as Arthur has not had any formal training until the show.
 The two-episode Showcase/Final Judgement round determines the Top Twenty and was filmed in January 2020.
 Gunn was shown on the second night performing "Is This Love?"
-(1978) by Bob Marley & the Wailers.
+(1978) by Bob Marley and the Wailers.
 Judge Lionel Richie said that advancing him to the Top Twenty was one of the easiest decisions they had to make.
 Gunn is the third Top Twenty contestant from the Wichita area since the show started after Rickey Smith who finished in eighth place in 2003 on the second season, and Phil Stacey, who came in sixth in 2007 on the sixth season.